UIMSolutions/uim-core/README.md

-# uim.core
+# uim-core

-uim.core is a collection of base datatypes, functions and additional features used in our libraries.
+uim-core is a collection of base datatypes, functions and additional features used in our libraries.